 Can using a damaged or scuffed golf ball affect my performance?

 Yes, it can and it often does!
 Your golf ball’s cover layer is constructed to exact specifications in order to consistently perform a certain way.
-Cuts, scuffs and other damage to the exterior compromise those specifications and cause your golf ball to perform in an unpredictable, unintended way.
+Cuts, scuffs, and other damage to the exterior compromise those specifications and cause your golf ball to perform in an unpredictable, unintended way.

 Imperfections on your golf ball will affect how it performs!

 Imperfections in the ball’s cover change the way air and drag interact with the golf ball and ultimately result in the loss of distance and accuracy.
 For example, if some dimples are shallower than others because of a scuff mark, your shot could end up anywhere from 3–5 yards offline and up to 6 yards shorter than your intended distance.
 It’s important to monitor the condition of your golf ball to ensure it is performing properly.